+The nonequivalence proofs for~$\cV_1 \not\equiv \cV_3$, as well as~$\cV_2 \not\equiv \cV_3$, are similar and thus left to the reader.
+We would like to point out, however, that the first of these two cases requires a slightly more involved argument. \exend } \end{ex}

-\begin{ex} {\em Consider the partition $\cE_1:=\cE_{\cM_1}$ associated with the Morse decomposition $\cM_1$ of the vector field $\cV_1$ in the middle of Figure~\ref{fig:t2eLefMVF}.
-In this simple case it coincides with the vector field $\cV_1$.
-Hence, the Hasse diagram of the partial order $\leq_{\cE_1}$ coincides with diagram \eqref{ex:hasseV1}.
-It follows that~$\cV_1$ is a gradient vector field and by Theorem~\ref{thm:cm-for-forman-gradient} $\cM_1$ has exactly one connection matrix.
-One can verify that the morphisms $(\alpha',h')$ and $((\alpha')^{-1},g')$ constructed as in Example~\ref{ex:pfcc-conley1} are also filtered with respect to the filtration $(\cE_1,C(X),\bdop^\kappa)$.
-Therefore, arguing as in Example~\ref{ex:pfcc-conley1} we conclude that the Conley complex of $\cM_1$ is the filtered chain complex in Example~\ref{ex:pfcc} with the associated connection matrix \eqref{eq:d1m}.
-In fact, the homomorphism $h'$ coincides with homomorphism $\Phi_{\cV_1}$ and $\Phi_{\cV_1}=\Phi_{\cV_1}^\infty$ in this case.
-An analogous argument shows that the Conley complex of $\cM_2$ is the filtered chain complex in Example~\ref{ex:pfcc-conley2} with the associated connection matrix \eqref{eq:d2m}.
-Both Conley complexes are visualized in Figure~\ref{fig:3eLefA-B} as $\kappa$-subcomplexes of simplicial complexes. } \end{ex}
+As our last example, we return to the discussions begun in Examples~\ref{ex:pfcc-conley1} and~\ref{ex:pfcc-conley2}, which center on the combinatorial flows in Figure~\ref{fig:t2eLefMVF}. \begin{ex} {\em Consider the partition $\cE_1:=\cE_{\cM_1}$ associated with the Morse decomposition~$\cM_1$ of the vector field~$\cV_1$ in the middle of Figure~\ref{fig:t2eLefMVF}.
+In this simple case it coincides with the vector field~$\cV_1$.
+Hence, the Hasse diagram of the partial order~$\leq_{\cE_1}$ coincides with diagram~\eqref{ex:hasseV1}.
+It follows that~$\cV_1$ is a gradient vector field and by Theorem~\ref{thm:cm-for-forman-gradient} the Morse decomposition~$\cM_1$ has exactly one connection matrix.
+One can verify that the morphisms~$(\epsilon,h')$ and~$(\epsilon^{-1},g')$ constructed as in Example~\ref{ex:pfcc-conley1} are also filtered with respect to the filtration~$(\cE_1,C(X),\bdop^\kappa)$.
+Therefore, arguing as in Example~\ref{ex:pfcc-conley1} we conclude that the Conley complex of~$\cM_1$ is the filtered chain complex in Example~\ref{ex:pfcc} with the associated connection matrix \eqref{eq:d1m}.
+In fact, the homomorphism~$h'$ coincides with the homomorphism~$\Phi_{\cV_1}$, and we have $\Phi_{\cV_1}=\Phi_{\cV_1}^\infty$ in this case.
+An analogous argument shows that the Conley complex of~$\cM_2$ is the filtered chain complex in Example~\ref{ex:pfcc-conley2} with the associated connection matrix~\eqref{eq:d2m}.
+Both Conley complexes are visualized in Figure~\ref{fig:3eLefA-B} as $\kappa$-subcomplexes of suitable simplicial complexes. \exend} \end{ex}